Usagi Yojimbo #94

 Due to circumstances beyond my control, I wasn’t able to get to the shop for last week’s haul, which had some sweet books in it, including the last issue of this title in fact.
 To make up for it, I’ve been cracking into the recently purchased back issues of this book (I’m still missing #7 and #12), and finding that it’s quite a good little read.
 It probably helps that I’m not an Avengers fan of old, so Brian Michael Bendis is able to tell a superhero team tale (with a very odd assortment of characters, it has to be said) with a bit of SHIELD stuff thrown in, drawn by some nice artists.
 I hope to review them soon, after I’ve finished reading them all, which will also mean that I will be up-to-date enough to be able to read this issue, drawn by The Man, Howard Chaykin.

 Nextwave: Agents of H.A.T.E. #6

 Explodo.
 Comedy.
 A soundtrack of mad giggling and bemused fanboys.
 This what I want from my monthly fix of mainstream comics; fun stories, engaging characters, cool dialogue and funky art.
 Bring on the purple pants!

-Although I will admit to having a soft-spot for David’s use of characters from his previous X-Factor days, I still enjoy this book for what it is, the Marvel mutants’ version of Angel.
-If they could decide on a regular artists, I would be even happier (ideally, it would be Sook but, as that isn’t going to happen, I’ll take Olivetti after the good job he did on last issue).
+Although I will admit to having a soft-spot for Peter David’s use of characters from his previous X-Factor days, I still enjoy this book for what it is, the Marvel mutants’ version of the TV show Angel.
+If they could decide on a regular artists, I would be even happier (ideally, it would be Ryan Sook but, as that isn’t going to happen, I’ll take Ariel Olivetti after the good job he did on last issue).
 Last issue was also enjoyable for seeing what Singularity Investigations is all about, so I hope that David keeps up the momentum.